adam-coster/adam-coster/projects/site/src/routes/blog/(posts)/commonjs-and-esm-importexport-compatibility-examples/+page.md

 ## How to import CommonJS (cjs) into ESM

-If you are importing _into_ an ESM module, it looks the same either whether you're importing a CommonJS or ESM module: you'll use the `import defaultStuff, {namedStuff} from './file.js'` syntax, and the import will be asynchronous.
+If you are importing _into_ an ESM module, it looks the same whether you're importing a CommonJS or ESM module: you'll use the `import defaultStuff, {namedStuff} from './file.js'` syntax, and the import will be asynchronous.

 ```js
 /**